-ROC Northwest partners with owners to sell their MHP investment.
+ROC Northwest partners with owners to sell their manufactured home community investment.
 Once under contract ROC Northwest supports the residents to incorporate as a limited equity housing cooperative with the sole purpose of purchasing their community.
 At the closing table the resident entity buys the park with financing from dedicated funders.
 After closing ROC Northwest provides technical assistance to the housing cooperative for a minimum of ten years, assisting them with the task of launching their small business and the management of the community.
 There are more than 20 resident owned communities in our service territory.

 Frequently Asked Question

 - The short answer is fair market value.
 The long answer is that a lot of factors go into the purchase price including the operating history, lot rent, and infrastructure on the property.

 - The purchase price is negotiated by ROC Northwest.

 - 100% of communities that have accepted assignment have closed.
 Since 2008, only one community did not accept assignment of the P&S. This is one of the first actions the residents take and is known within the first few weeks of the contract.